Fire Emergency Preparedness: Make a Plan

 If you sleep in an upstairs bedroom, or your children do, it is important to have escape ladders.
 If your main escape route (your stairs) is blocked by smoke or fire, your only option is to escape through the windows.
 How can you do that if the drop is more dangerous than the fire?!
 Depending on your house, you may need a 13-foot fire escape ladder or possibly a 25-foot fire escape ladder

-Not only should you purchase these ladders, but you need to practice using them.
+Not only should you purchase these ladders, but you also need to practice using them.
 You won’t have time to learn how to use a ladder in the few minutes it may take for a fire to spread through your house.
-Practice ahead of time, you won’t regret it.
+Practice ahead of time; you won’t regret it.

 Windows Need to Be Easy to Open

-It may be necessary based on where you live for you to have burglar bars or locks to prevent outside window entry.
+It may be necessary, depending on your location, to install burglar bars or locks to prevent unauthorized entry through windows.
 However, you need to make sure these bars or locks are easy to open from the inside.
 If you need a key to open them, keep a key inside next to each window.
 Be sure everyone knows where the keys are and how to use them.

 You could also get quick-release devices for security bars.
-Keep in mind that these bars and locks also prevent firefighters from getting inside to save you.
-You’ll have to decide the risk/reward for this approach to home protection and safety.
+Keep in mind that these bars and locks also prevent firefighters from entering to rescue you.
+You’ll have to decide on the risk-reward balance for this approach to home protection and safety.

 Make sure windows can be opened.
 Older homes may have windows that haven’t been opened in a long time.
 They also might have been given a coat or two of paint that makes opening them difficult.
-Test all your windows now to make sure you and your children can open them.
+Test all your windows now to ensure you and your children can open them easily.

 If they are that old, you may want to consider an upgrade.
 Such a move not only improves fire safety, but newer windows are generally better insulated, thus saving you on heating and air conditioning costs that can help recoup the purchase and installation expense over time.